 These are some of the trending colors, motifs and materials for fall 2017.
 In a nutshell, they focus on appropriating natural elements and going for a more rustic, vintage or antique look—but you might find some surprising tips, too.

 Look for blush-coloured placemats, vintage-styled glassware and napkins to make the most of this look.
-This set of Regis table linens, including placemats and table runners, is a great way to begin introducing some pink to your fall table.
-For a softer look, this Lyon bowl collection is perfect.
+Our Debbie Travis collection, including placemats and table runners, is a great way to begin introducing some pink to your fall table.

 Speaking of fruits and leaves, consider turning to your own back yard to find the perfect centrepiece for the dinner table.
 Local foliage—like ornamental grasses, leaves, pinecones and more—let you put fall colours on display in a personalized way unique to your geographic region.
 It can also be quite fun, as children enjoy foraging for the perfect specimens to display.

-Mixed elements are always in, but this fall we’re looking forward to an especially eclectic and rustic mismatched look—For example, you might want stainless steel flatware with a galvanized steel tray, then mix them with a rusty-styled candleholder.
+Mixed elements are always in, but this fall we’re looking forward to an especially eclectic and rustic mismatched look—For example, you might want stainless steel flatware with a gold tray, then mix them with a rusty-styled candleholder.